 Photos from Mark Dershowitz's excellent gallery on the Waster.
 Check out the rest here

-When the Disco Biscuits announced their debut at the Capitol Theatre, levels of excitement and anticipation set high for the JRAD show were beyond exceeded.
+When the Disco Biscuits announced their debut at the Capitol Theatre, levels of excitement and anticipation set ultra high for the JRAD show were exceeded.
 The Disco Biscuits are my favorite live act of all time and following their music has shaped my adult life significantly.
 I was also over 2 years and several hundred shows deeper into my Grateful Dead obsession so the true import of the Capitol Theatre in their mythos was more fully revealed to me at this point.
 I decided as a mental and spiritual preparation for the biscuits at the Cap, I was going to listen to all of the shows the Dead played there in 1970 and 1971 in order.

 The phenomenal dead essays blog has a fascinating piece on the integration of acoustic music into the Grateful Dead's performances from 1969-1970 (read it here).
 In the March shows at the Cap, we see a one of the steps in that evolution.
 They play an early electric show followed by a late show in which they go Electric>Acoustic>Electric.
 It must've been shocking for the audience to see the rippin', eardrum rattling psychedelic blues rock band they knew put on such a different face.
 The audience was extremely rowdy and the band threw it right back at em.
 Through the years, the band talk to the audience less and less, so to listen to a night with constant running dialog between band and audience is very special.
 There is a lot to discover and treasure.
 Grateful Dead scholar Patrick Kinsella cites the jam in Dancin' in the Streets on 3/21/70 as his favorite moment of Grateful Dead improvisation of all time.